Ghozti/RPiBotLib/README.md

 ## Introduction
 > RPiBotLib is an open-sourced and simple to use LibGDX and Pi4J based library that uses the Raspberry Pi GPIO to be able to control robots or other electronics such as motors or sensors.
 Similarly to the FRC WPILib, the RPIBotLib functions on a time based runtime, as well as a similar user-side programming process.

-## How To Use It
+## Getting Started
 ### Pre-Requirements
 > For optimal use, it is suggested to use IntelliJ IDEA to develop with RPIBotLib.
-Once the environment is set up you may clone this project into your IDE.
+Once the environment is set up, you may clone the RPiBotLibTemplate project and open it in your IDE.
 > + Download the latest version here: [Download IntelliJ IDEA: The Capable & Ergonomic Java IDE by JetBrains](https://www.jetbrains.com/idea/download/#section=windows)
 >
 > You will need to install the **latest Java version**.
 To do this, run the following command on your Raspberry Pi: